In this comprehensive guide, I’ll break down all Mazda 6 generations, unraveling the best Mazda 6 years to buy and the worst Mazda to avoid.

 The Best Years: 2017, 2018, 2019, 2020, 2021

-The powertrains for these years were paired with a refined six-speed Skyactiv-Drive automatic transmission, with manual mode and G-Vectoring Control.
+Both paired with a seamless six-speed auto transmission with manual mode and G-Vectoring Control.

 The Neutral Years: 2016

-It offered the naturally aspirated 2.5-liter engine with a six-speed manual or automatic transmission, delivering respectable performance and fuel efficiency.
+You get the naturally aspirated 2.5-liter engine, choice of manual or automatic transmission, and sufficient performance and reasonable fuel efficiency.

 The Worst Years: 2014, 2015